wtRinaldi/portfolio/content/experience.md

 ---
-description: 'William Rinaldi experience page'
+description: 'William Rinaldi Experience Page'
 ---

 ::ContentH2
-Zimmer Biomet via Pinnicle Partners contract - Senior Front End Developer - 2024-present
+Zimmer Biomet (via Pinnacle Partners) – Senior Front-End Developer – 2024–Present
 ::

 ::Paragraph
-As a Senior Front-End Developer at Zimmer Biomet, I contribute to the development of ZBEdge® Analytics, a cutting-edge data platform that delivers intra-operative, mobility, and outcome insights directly to surgeons.
-I work on developing new features and sophisticated data tables, utilizing Vue 3, Pinia, TypeScript, and Plotly.
-My efforts focus on integrating and presenting data from Persona IQ®, ensuring an intuitive, data-driven experience for medical professionals.
+As a Senior Front-End Developer at Zimmer Biomet, I contribute to the ZBEdge® Analytics platform—a cutting-edge tool that delivers intra-operative, mobility, and outcome insights to surgeons.
+My work focuses on building scalable, intuitive data visualizations and complex data tables using Vue 3, Pinia, TypeScript, and Plotly.
+I play a key role in integrating insights from the Persona IQ® smart implant, translating raw data into actionable UI components for surgical teams.
 ::

 ::ContentH2
-Semsee - Front End Developer II - 2022-2024
+Semsee – Front-End Developer II – 2022–2024
 ::

 ::Paragraph
-My key functions included, conducting ongoing analyses of front-end (FE) environment and user interface (UI) issues and proactively identifying and addressing areas requiring improvement.
-In addition to this, I collaborate with Product and Back-End developers to conceptualize and develop new features, fostering cross-functional teamwork/innovation.
+At Semsee, I led initiatives to optimize front-end performance and resolve UI issues, contributing to a more responsive and accessible user experience.
+I worked closely with Product and Backend teams to architect and develop new features for commercial insurance quoting workflows.
+My focus on cross-functional collaboration and proactive problem-solving helped reduce tech debt and improve code quality across the stack.
 ::

 ::ContentH2
-Interactive Brokers - Front End Developer - 2022
+Interactive Brokers – Front-End Developer – 2022
 ::

 ::Paragraph
-Resolved issues within the existing Vue component library, enhancing the usability and performance of the components.
+Contributed to enhancements of the company’s internal Vue component library, improving usability and performance.
+I resolved bugs, streamlined documentation, and collaborated with other teams to maintain consistency across the firm’s large-scale trading platform UI.
 ::

 ::ContentH2
-Sittercity - Senior Front End Software Engineer - 2022
+Sittercity – Senior Front-End Software Engineer – 2022
 ::

 ::Paragraph
-Functioned as the technical lead for the SEO & page speed squad, spearheading efforts to optimize website performance and search engine optimization (SEO).
+Served as the technical lead of the SEO and Page Speed squad.
+Spearheaded frontend optimization efforts that improved Core Web Vitals and search engine visibility.
+Implemented lazy-loading, script deferrals, and other modern performance strategies to ensure faster load times and better user engagement.
 ::

 ::ContentH2
-Dakota Software - Front End Developer III - 2021-2022
+Dakota Software – Front-End Developer III – 2021–2022
 ::

 ::Paragraph
-Provided valuable guidance and advice during the development of a greenfield application built using Vue.js, contributing to the successful creation of a new and innovative software solution.
+Played a pivotal role in the development of a greenfield enterprise compliance platform using Vue.js.
+Provided architectural guidance, enforced best practices, and worked closely with design to align UX/UI with customer needs.
+Contributed to code reviews and team onboarding as a senior technical contributor.
 ::

 ::ContentH2
-CastleBranch - Front End Developer II - 2018-2021
+CastleBranch – Front-End Developer II – 2018–2021
 ::

 ::Paragraph
-During my time here, I performed a diverse range of tasks, such as mentoring and providing expert guidance to a team of developers, facilitating the creation of new applications and features using Vue.js.
-Additionally, I assessed the feasibility of UX designs, offering insights and recommendations to enhance user experience and streamline development.
+Mentored junior developers and provided leadership on several mission-critical web applications.
+Collaborated with UX teams to evaluate design feasibility, then translated mockups into responsive and accessible components using Vue.js.
+Helped standardize component patterns and improve front-end test coverage.
 ::

 ::ContentH2
-Vanguard via LiquidHub contract - Front End Developer - 2016-2017
+Vanguard (via LiquidHub) – Front-End Developer – 2016–2017
 ::

 ::Paragraph
-Contributed significantly to the development of intricate financial interfaces using Java and Angular JS by leveraging proficiency in both languages.
-Translated technical specifications and design concepts into functional code, ensuring alignment with project requirements and set goals.
+Developed sophisticated financial dashboards and transaction interfaces using Java and AngularJS.
+Bridged design and engineering by translating complex specifications into performant, real-time user experiences.
+Worked within an Agile environment, ensuring continuous delivery and stakeholder alignment.
 ::

 ::ContentH2
-Self - Mentor for Udacity - 2016-2022
+Udacity (Freelance) – Mentor & Reviewer – 2016–2022
 ::

 ::Paragraph
-Contracted as a Udacity mentor & reviewer having reviewed over 2100 projects and recognized as a high performer.
+Reviewed over 2,100 student projects across front-end nanodegree programs.
+Recognized as a top-performing mentor for consistently delivering high-quality feedback, technical support, and career guidance to aspiring developers around the world.
 ::

 ::ContentH2
-Residential Automation & High-End Audio Video Specialist - 2001-2012
+Residential Automation & High-End Audio/Video Specialist – 2001–2012
 ::

 ::Paragraph
-Previous technical career in programming and installing Residential Automation & Audio/Video devices for high-end clientele in the Philadelphia area.
+Led installations and system programming for high-end residential clients in the Philadelphia area.
+Specialized in home automation systems, AV integrations, and custom control interfaces.
+Developed a strong foundation in technical problem-solving, customer service, and systems architecture.
 ::